lizmat/articles/cases-of-UPPER-13.md

 ## WHO

 The [`WHO`](https://docs.raku.org/syntax/WHO) method (for "who lives here?) is actually a bit of a misnomer.
 It should probably have been called `OUR` because it returns the [`Stash`](https://docs.raku.org/type/Stash) of the type object of the invocant.
 And a stash is an object that does the `Associative` role, and as such can be accessed as if it were a `Hash`.
-And the stash of a type object, is the same namespace as `our` inside that package.
+And the stash of a type object is the same namespace as `our` inside that package.

 So for instance if you would like to know all classes that live in the `IO` package:
 ```raku